kni-labs/optical-image-sizing/README.md

 ### Why not just use object-fit?
-This repo does use `object-fit`, but there are limitations to the amount of normalization that can happen with `ojbect-fit`.
+This solution does use `object-fit`, but there are limitations to the amount of normalization that can happen with `ojbect-fit`.
 Even with `max-height` and other tricks, images with different aspect-ratios will always appear as different visual sizes.
 ![object-fit vs script](https://github.com/kni-labs/optical-image-sizing/blob/be9ba77c90c1939517292d7d1ce389e5c060d038/test/object-fit.jpg?raw=true)